 What’s the length from the back rest to the front bulkhead?
 Will I fit?

 The inside measurement of the cockpit opening is 18″ wide by 34″ long.
 Length from seat back to bulkhead is 45″.
-During our Kickstarter campaign, we had many body types in the Pakayak prototypes.
+We have had many body types in the Pakayak Bluefin 14.
 Cort, who is in many of our videos, is 6’2″ with inseam length of 35″ and weighs around 190 pounds.
 He fits fine and loves paddling the boat.
 He is a surf ski paddler and also competes in OC racing (outrigger canoe – think Hawaii).
 He’s the one in the Eskimo roll video.
 Doug, the inventor, had our dog in his lap while paddling a few times, and combined, they are 240 pounds.
 At a demo, we had someone who was over 275 lbs in our boat – no problem.

 Will it leak?

 Of course not!
 Our Bluefin 14 comes with a leak-proof guarantee.